neoCrimeLabs/hiera_openvpn/README.md

 ## Known Limitations

 * This is focused on Ubuntu 12.04.
-It should work on most Linux distributions, though you may need to supply the openvpn package (redhat)
+It should work on most Linux distributions, though you may need to supply the openvpn package
-* Currently you have to roll TLS-Auth key and DH-Params by hand (see script in files)
+* Currently you have to roll TLS-Auth key and DH-Params by hand
 * This module does not push routes, handle further authentication, or update dns
 * And more...

 ## Known Todo

-* Support multiple ports per server, but single client config (ie, UDP w/ TCP fallback)
 * Roll keys with puppet - There are multiple ways to do this, but I haven't decided which I like yet.

 ## How to use